shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

   * For this question, you would want to calculate and summarize data for the current season, but then you would also to compare these results with totals or averages from past seasons.
 This is another question that requires looking at patterns, so make sure you analyze many years of data (at least 20-30, but ideally more years).
   * You could modify this question by using a specific drought index (e.g. the Standardized Precipitation Index), analyzing average number of occurrences of precipitation during specific months, or focusing on total, average, max/min amounts of precipitation seen during specific months.

+#### Example questions: historical economic data
+* (Note for all historical economic data: Your project needs to work with at least 2 datasets and at least 1000 entries (about 84 years for monthly data).
+Your goal is not to create a graph that looks like one already provided by FRED -- rather, you want to see if you can gain any statistical insight into labor market trends and economic health that might not be immediately obvious by looking at a graph).
+  * **How does the unemployment rate for individuals who have a bachelor's degree compare with the overall unemployment rate?**
+    * You could modify this question to compare the situation for different states/regions, age groups, sex (male/female), race, or other sectors of the population, and examine if the disparities are smaller or greater depending on the time of year.
+  * **Are there any seasonal trends or cyclical patterns in unemployment rates over time?**
+    * You could modify this question by focusing on unemployment rates that are above a certain threshold, or the length of time that job seekers are unemployed.
+You may want to identify what a "normal" amount of unemployment is, and identify if there are specific times of year when you can expect unemployment to typically be lower or higher than average.
+  * **In which historical periods did the unemployment rate experience the most rapid increases, and how do these periods compare to the overall average monthly change in unemployment?**
+    * You could modify this question by focusing on different regional variations or demographic factors (different events may have had a different impact on people in different areas of the country, people in different age groups, or people with different levels of education).
+  * **Is there any relationship between unemployment and the Consumer Price Index (an indicator of inflation)?**
+    * You could modify this question by focusing on other economic indicators, e.g. does an increase in unemployment associated with a decrease in Gross Domestic Product (GDP)?
+Even if you are not using formal statistical analysis, you can try to see if there are any patterns in the data.

+  * These questions can help policymakers and government officials identify disparities between different sectors of the population, better understand the economic situation of their constituents, forecast labor market needs, and plan for seasonal unemployment benefits.
+Job seekers, employers, and academic institutions can use these types of information to better understand the market and make more informed decisions.
+  * There are several things you should take into consideration for planning your final project (including, but not limited to, the following):
+    * Are you going to identify the most current data and compare this data with numbers or averages from past years?
+    * Are you going to categorize the data by month or season (and what dates are you considering for each season)?
+    * If you are trying to accurately identify patterns, are you making sure you look at many years worth of data?
+    * If comparing different types of data, make sure they are on a comparable scale (e.g. change from month to month).
+    * Most of the FRED data is very consistent; however, make sure you consider how your program will handle missing data -- will it ignore rows with missing values, or will it attempt to use some default value in place of missing values?

 You are not required to use my example questions -- ultimately, I want you to choose something that interests you!
 However, be aware that some questions may be difficult or impossible to answer with the available datasets.
 Keep these ideas in mind for things to avoid in choosing your research question:
 * In most cases, you CANNOT identify the impact of \<fill in the blank\> -- a question like, "What is the impact of extreme precipitation?" is unanswerable given the information we have available (i.e. historical weather datasets).
 Instead, you can focus on things like identifying the occurrences/frequency and intensity of weather events, with the goal of helping different entities make decisions based on that data.